LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ![Python output](figures/7-3-2-1.png)

-Then we extract the seismic monitoring station data from the National Earthquake Engineering Research Center and the Central Weather Bureau in a similar way, leaving only the station name, longitude and latitude information for subsequent operations.
-The code for this part of data collection and processing is as follows:
+Similarly, we'll extract data from the seismic monitoring stations managed by the National Earthquake Engineering Research Center and the Central Weather Bureau.
+In this case, we'll only retain essential information such as the station names and their longitude and latitude for our upcoming tasks.
+The code used to collect and process this data is as follows:

 ```python
 quake_station = Quake().get_station(src="EARTHQUAKE:CWB+NCREE")